Murray Beauclerk, 14th Duke of St Albans

-Murray de Vere Beauclerk, 14th Duke of St Albans (born 19 January 1939), styled Earl of Burford from 1964 to 1988, is an English duke.
-He was a member of the House of Lords from 1988 to 1999.
+Murray de Vere Beauclerk, 14th Duke of St Albans (19 January 1939 – 22 April 2026), styled Earl of Burford from 1964 to 1988, was a British hereditary peer and chartered accountant.
+He sat as a Conservative member of the House of Lords from 1988 until the House of Lords Act 1999.

-Family
+Early life and education

-The only child (by his first wife) and eldest son of Charles Beauclerk, 13th Duke of St Albans, the 14th Duke descends from King Charles II and Nell Gwyn by their illegitimate son, Charles Beauclerk, 1st Duke of St Albans.
-He is also the senior representative of the De Vere family.
+Born on 19 January 1939, Beauclerk was the eldest son of Charles Beauclerk, later 13th Duke of St Albans, and the only child from his first marriage to Nathalie Chatham Walker.
+He was a descendant of Charles II and Nell Gwyn through their illegitimate son, Charles Beauclerk, 1st Duke of St Albans.
+He was the senior representative of the House of de Vere.